mikekistler/aspnet-whats-new/README.md

 This was necessary because OpenAPI v3.0 did not allow sibling properties alongside `$ref` in schema definitions.
 But this restriction has been relaxed in OpenAPI 3.1, allowing descriptions to be included alongside `$ref`.
 Support was added in RC1 to include property descriptions as siblings of `$ref` in the generated OpenAPI schema.

 This was a community contribution.
 Thanks @desjoerd!

+## Add metadata from XML comments on `[AsParameters]` types to OpenAPI schema

+Support has been added for processing XML comments on properties of `[AsParameters]` parameter classes to extract metadata for use in OpenAPI documentation generation.

 ## Exclude unknown HTTP methods from OpenAPI